Ask a doctor about a prescription for ITRACONAZOLE CINFA 100 mg CAPSULES

 itraconazol cinfa 100 mg hard capsules EFG

-Read this leaflet carefully before you start to take this medicine because it contains important information for you.
+Read this package leaflet carefully before you start taking this medicine, because it contains important information for you.

-It is indicated for the treatment of infections caused by fungi of the vagina, skin, mouth, eyes, nails, or internal organs.
+It is indicated for the treatment of infections caused by fungi of the vagina, skin, mouth, eyes, nails or internal organs.

 Do not take itraconazole cinfa:

-Inform your doctor if you are taking any other medicine.
+Before taking itraconazole, inform your doctor if you are taking any other medicine.

 Medicines used to treat heart, blood, or circulation problems:

-Medicines to treat stomach or constipation problems:
+Medicines for stomach or constipation problems:

-Medicines to treat urinary problems:
+Medicines for urinary problems:

-Medicines to treat allergies:
+Medicines for allergies:

-Medicines to treat erection and ejaculation problems:
+Medicines for erection and ejaculation problems:

 Other medicines that contain: